How To Remove Mold From Basement Walls – A Step-By-Step Guide

 Sump Pump Failure

 A sump pump pumps water out of the pit and away from your building.
 This keeps the basement dry and mold-free.
 If this pump is not correctly maintained, it will stop working correctly.
 This will result in a build-up of water around your foundation, leading to leaks in your basement.
-This leads to water damage which is the perfect environment for mold to grow.
+This leads to water damage, the perfect environment for mold to grow.

 If your basement has any of the conditions mentioned above, it is wise to test for mold, even if it is not visible to the naked eye.